isabella232/kubernetes-operator/docs/XDR.md

 description: XDR
 ---

-To deploy a cluster as XDR source, you should configure `dc-security-config-file` config in CR file in `aerospikeConfig.xdr.datacenter` section.
-Also configure `dc-node-address-port` in same section for destination DC.
-After configuring these values in the CR file  apply CR file to deploy the cluster.
+To deploy a cluster as a cross-datacenter replication (XDR) source, configure `dc-security-config-file` and `dc-node-address-port`  in the `aerospikeConfig.xdr.datacenter` section of the CR file.
+After updating these configurations in the CR file, apply the CR file to deploy the cluster.

-For more details, visit [configure cross-datacenter](https://docs.aerospike.com/docs/configure/cross-datacenter/)
+For more information, see [the documentation on cross-datacenter replication (XDR)](https://docs.aerospike.com/docs/architecture/xdr.html).

-## Enable XDR and create a remote DC
+## Enable XDR and Create a Remote DC

-Following is the XDR specific config for the Aerospike cluster CR file.
+This example is the XDR-specific config section for the Aerospike cluster CR file.

 ```yaml
 storage:
   filesystemVolumePolicy: